shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ad-ops-set-up-static-image-banners.md

 ms.date : 10/28/2023
 ---

-# Ad ops - Set up static image banners
+# Ad Ops - Set up static image banners

 This page has Ad Ops setup instructions for serving banners on our Xandr [Mobile SDKs](xandr-mobile-sdks.md).
 The configuration matches the placement in our SDK's demo app.